Values

 Transition Age Youth Coordination

 The TAY Coordinator is responsible for collaborating across local programming to enhance supports that are developmentally appropriate and evidence informed for youth, young adults, and their families who are affected by a serious behavioral health issue (mental health and substance use).
-The TAY Coordinator serves as the regional expert in transition age youth best practices and work to build the capacity within the region to provide excellent supports and services for the TAY population.
-They oversee and coordinate the continuum of services and supports for youth and young adults between the ages of
+The TAY Coordinator serves as the regional expert in transition age youth best practices and works to build the capacity within the region to provide excellent support and services for the TAY population.
+They oversee and coordinate the continuum of services and supports for youth and young adults between the ages of fourteen (14) and twenty-six (26) who either have, or are at risk of developing, serious behavioral health (mental health and substance use) conditions including SED and SMI and those with co-occurring mental health and substance use challenges.
+Available in all counties.

 iHOPE Services